LinkedInLearning/advanced-bitbucket-pipelines-3925184/README.md

 This is the repository for the LinkedIn Learning course `Advanced Bitbucket Pipelines: Automating Deployments & Managing Third Party Integrations`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+<p>In this course, software engineer Michael Jenkins guides you through how to use advanced Bitbucket topics for your software projects.
+Gain a solid understanding of developing optimal Bitbucket Pipelines to automate deployments.
+Dive into integrating Bitbucket Pipelines with third party services within your environment.</p><p>
+Check out this course to find out how you can solve complex CI/CD challenges using Bitbucket Pipelines to reduce build times, leverage the power of pipeline components, and deploy self-hosted runners for more control of your build environments.</p>

 _See the readme file in the main branch for updated instructions and information._

 ## Message from the instructor